Minh Hằng

-Lê Ngọc Minh Hằng (born June 22, 1987, in Ho Chi Minh City) better known as Minh Hằng, is a Vietnamese singer and actress.
+Lê Ngọc Minh Hằng (born June 22, 1987, in Ho Chi Minh City) better known as Minh Hằng, is a Vietnamese singer, actress and model.

 Lê Ngọc Minh Hằng stepped into her career at the age of 16 as a member of several girlgroup, and has been cast in several dramas but failed to make much of a mark.
 In 2007, after the success of the film Gọi Giấc Mơ Về (Calling The Dream), Minh Hang's name began to attract a lot of attention and interest.
 With successive successes in music and film projects, she was considered one of the most promising faces of Vietnamese entertainment at the time.

 In 2009 and 2011, Lê Ngọc Minh Hằng was voted "Favorite Actress of the Year" by HTV Awards.
 She has released a music album for Hanco Food, Casio and Cyberworld, a game company.

 In 2011, she officially departed from Thien Thi Entertainment and started embarking her career as a solo singer.
 Her career began to bloom as the audiences name her "Queen of Commercial" for being the face of many brands.
 In 2018, she becomes a coach of The Face Vietnam 2018 alongside Thanh Hang and Vo Hoang Yen.
 At the same time, she is the producer of her first movie ever named Mùa Viết Tình Ca (Season of Love Songs).